 Jurisdictions we cover

-Each jurisdiction in the European Union can issue licenses in accordance with the European legislation, but each of them has its own specific rules related to the authorisation process and operation of companies.
+A financial regulator from each jurisdiction in the European Union can grant a company a non-bank PSP Licenses in accordance with the EU Law, but each jurisdiction has its own specific rules related to the authorisation process and operation of companies (also note that the UK left the EU and it has already changed certain laws relating to non-bank PSP License).
 For example, limits for Small Payment Institutions may differ from jurisdiction to jurisdiction.
 Another example can be found in Estonia, where only those Payment Institutions that provide money remittance, payment initiation, account information services can be private limited companies, while for all other payment services (e.g., services requiring EMI License) the legal entity must be established as a public limited company.
-Therefore, before you apply for authorisation in a particular jurisdiction it is wise to seek a qualified advice to familiarise yourself with the twists and turns present in different countries.
+Therefore, before you apply for a PSP License in a particular jurisdiction it is wise to seek qualified advice to familiarise yourself with the twists and turns present in different countries.

-While we are mainly focused on the UK and Lithuania (as the most desired destinations for licensing as a FinTech business offering payment services) we can, as well, help our clients with other jurisdictions and other types of licenses.
+While we mainly help companies to get a PSP License in the UK or Lithuania (as the most desired destinations for licensing as a FinTech business offering payment services) we also help our clients with other jurisdictions and other types of licenses.
 We have experience with authorisation in other EU member states, licenses in the US, and even banking licenses.